Code-Institute-Submissions/return-my-coffee/README.md

 - Game timer - Numbered Timer

-  - Provides a clear indication to how much timer is left.
+  - Provides a clear indication to how much time is left.

 - Game timer - Progress Bar